This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Yes!
 You absolutely can grow green beans in a greenhouse or a hoop house.
 If you have a soil floor in the greenhouse, you can just plant beans seeds (or bean seedlings) right into the ground.

 Is a Greenhouse Necessary to Grow Green Beans?

 No, not all.
 You don’t need a greenhouse to grow beans.

 People can grow beans outside here in Zone 3, but remember that beans are a heat loving plant and cannot take any frost.
 Whether you can grow them outside in your garden depends on your night time temperatures.

 When I do grow beans in the vegetable garden, I grow bush beans.
-Then I cover the rows with Remay cloth every evening and remove it every morning.
+Then I cover the leaves with Remay cloth every evening and remove it every morning.

 This can get to be quite a pain on the daily chore list and if I even forget ONE time to put the cover back on, I may pay the price.
 It depends on how cool it gets that same evening.

 The beans may be fine in the morning or they could be frosted over – they can never come back from that.
 Mulch can also help protect them.
 You don’t want slugs or snails getting to your beans!

 Tips & Tricks to Grow Runner Beans in a Greenhouse

 One of the best parts is the fact that planting pole beans in the greenhouse minimizes the risk of frost damage and boosts up the harvest potential.
 It’s toasty warm in there all day long, and I make sure to water at least twice a day.